quux00/go-lightly/README.new.md

     // Clojure version
     (let [myval (go/take ch)]

-In Go parlance, these are simply "channels", while nonblocking asynchronous channels are called "buffered channels", so I will use those terms from here forward.
+In Go parlance, these are simply "channels", while non-blocking asynchronous channels are called "buffered channels", so I will use those terms from here forward.

 The java.util.concurrent package includes a number of very nice concurrent queues, which are a superset of Go channels.
 In particular, SynchronousQueue and the newly introduced LinkedTransferQueue can be used like Go channels.
 It worth emphasizing that they also have functionality that Go channels do not provide.
 The Go channels were intentionally designed to be minimally featured - they are constricted to be used in particular ways that facilitate the Go style of concurrent programming.
 The go-lightly library similarly simplifies Java's TransferQueue to a minimal set of supported operations.
 However, if you really need it, you can always grab the embedded TransferQueue out of the go-lightly channel and work with it directly through Clojure's Java interop features.